dore96/Facebook_like_social_network/README.md

 ## About the project 😜📚

 "Prtzof-Sefer" is a social network that lets its members to contact eachother.
-The network was developed in c++ , in OOP consept.
+The network was developed in c++ , OOP consept.

 Each member is identified by a unique name and we will also save its birthday.
 Each Member has a post board where he can upload statuses, and for each status we save its time and date of which it was published.